c-meier/quizzypeasy/README.md

 # Description

-**Quizzy Peasy** is a web application where you can test your knowledge about a selected theme.
+**Quizzy Peasy** is a web application where you can test your knowledge about a selected category.
 It offers the features :

 1. Login/Signup/Logout of the application.
-You need to be log to access the features of the application
+You need to be log to access the features of the application.
 2. Select a quiz category.
 The quiz is composed of 10 questions.
-3. Review and check your answers
+3. Review and check your answers.

 # Technologies used